 Compiled here is a list of some prominent and obscure filmed-in-Marin movies to peruse:

-Thirteen Reasons Why Season 4 is back for its final season in Marin County and North Bay: Thirteen Reasons Why, a Paramount TV/Netflix production, is currently checking for locations and filming in Marin and beyond.
-TV airing of Season 2 was May 2018 on Netflix with Season 3 live August 2019!
+The TV airing of Season 2 was May 2018 on Netflix with Season 3 live August 2019!
 Thirteen episodes of season one were filmed mostly in Marin County, Vallejo, and Sebastopol.
-13 Reasons Why isn't only the most-tweeted-about Netflix show, It was also the most-tweeted-about show full stop in 2017.
+13 Reasons Why wasn't only the most-tweeted-about Netflix show, It was also the most-tweeted-about show full stop in 2017.

 Marin locations include the Marin Headlands, Golden Gate National Recreation Area, Mount Tamalpais State Park, and San Rafael, Peacock Gap area.